brainhack-school2025/elkhantour_project/docs/02-Running/index.md

 `--atlas`: The name of your atlas as indicated in your filename.

-`--feature`: Decription of the feature used for the denoising pipeline.
+`--feature`: Description of the feature used for the denoising pipeline.

 `--session`: Session to process.